tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you're drunk, you don't accidentally say or do stupid things that you regret in the morning, and your head doesn't hurt so bad.

 **Quirk:** Not reluctant to drink excessively in public.

 ---

+#### Dragontooth

+You can speak, read, write, and understand all draconic languages past and present.
+In addition, you gain a +3 bonus to skill checks to influence dragons, and a +3 bonus to attacks that target a dragon’s or draconic creature’s MD.
+This bonus stacks with other magic item bonuses.

+**Quirk:** Speaks in draconic while under stress.

+---